RUKAYAT-CODER/chuknoris-jokes/README.md

 # chuknoris-jokes
-Calling of chuck Norris Api to create first card
+Card one: Calling of Chuck norris api to select jokes ramdomly Card Two: using Chuck norris api to select jokes by categories.